Rate-My-Classes-Manoa/rate-my-classes-manoa.github.io/index.md

 ### Profile Page

-Once logged in, you will be taken to their profile page.
+Once logged in, you will be taken to your profile page.

 <img style="display: block; margin-left: auto; margin-right: auto" src="doc/userProfile.png" alt="mockup of the User Profile page">